oracle-livelabs/adb/shared/adb-loading-using-sql/adb-provision-8ocpu/adb-provision-8ocpu.md

 This lab assumes you have:

 - Obtained an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a 30-day free trial, or a training account whose details were given to you by an Oracle instructor.
-- **Note:** The timings and screenshots in this workshop are based on using 8 OCPUs.
-If you obtain a 30-day trial license and opt to configure fewer OCPUs or opt for an “Always Free” instance with 1 OCPU, the response times and query times will be longer.
+- **Note:** The timings and screenshots in this workshop are based on using 16 ECPUs.
+If you obtain a 30-day trial license and opt to configure fewer ECPUs or opt for an “Always Free” instance with 2 ECPUs, the response times and query times will be longer.
 - Completed the steps in the **Getting Started** section seen in the Contents menu on the left.

 ## Task 1: Choosing ADW from the Services Menu